Bill Text: CA SB1130 | 2023-2024 | Regular Session | Chaptered

-Bill Title: Electricity: Family Electric Rate Assistance: reports.
+Bill Title: Electricity: Family Electric Rate Assistance program.

 Spectrum: Partisan Bill (Democrat 1-0)